Meet our Trustees

 Dr Gordon Port

-Gordon is a trustee and Vice-chair.
-Gordon is also NHSN’s invertebrate section coordinator, leading popular invertebrate events and bringing expertise to reserve Open Days.
-Gordon also plays an active role in supporting NHSN’s citizen science scheme, the North East Bee Hunt, and is a contributing author of Bumblebees of North East England.
+A retired lecturer from Newcastle University, Gordon is NHSN’s Invertebrate Specialist Group coordinator, leading popular invertebrate events and bringing expertise to reserve open days.
+Gordon also plays an active role in supporting NHSN’s citizen science schemes and was a contributing author of Bumblebees of North East England.
 His interests include general natural history and entomology, with a specialist interest in Hemiptera.
-Gordon is a lecturer at Newcastle University and is Honorary Fellow of the Royal Entomological Society.

 Dr Annie Tindley